UNDER THE BARRAGE

 Published in an edition of 89 copies, of which 29 are ‘specials’.

 After Natura (see the first item in my list) I decided to see if I could get my hands on more of Peter Scupham’s work, particularly limited editions.
-The first to come along that could truly be described as ‘fine press’ was one of the standard edition copies of Under The Barrage, printed and published in the Netherlands in an edition of just 89 copies, split between standard and specials.
+The first to come along that could truly be described as ‘fine press’ was a standard copy of Under The Barrage (shown on top of the special in image two of the slideshow), printed and published in the Netherlands in an edition of just 89 copies.
 It was a handsome book, particularly well printed, with a wonderful multi-colour woodcut illustration by Rigby Graham facing the title page.
-I was, and still am, very taken by it, but I was also aware that there was a special edition, much larger in format, printed on a heavier paper, with more illustrations and in a much finer binding.
-To say I wanted one is an understatement.
-The hunt was on!
+I was, and still am, very taken by it, but I was also aware that there were special copies, much larger in format, printed on a heavier paper, with more illustrations and in a much finer binding.
+To say I wanted one is an understatement and the hunt was on!

 I eventually saw a special when I got to meet its printer, Hans van Eijk, at my first Oxford Fine Press Book Fair in 2005.
 I found it to be a world apart from the standards, and very desirable indeed.
 But, to my dismay, it had already been sold.